catrinlam/Stitchin/README.md

 ## Introduction

 Stitchin is a Django-based web application for users to share their knitting and crochet patterns.
-Other users can like and comment on these patterns, and add the pattern to their library so they can use the pattern later.
+Other users can like and comment on these patterns, and add the pattern to their favourite so they can use the pattern later.

 Visit the live site here: [Stitchin](https://stitchin.herokuapp.com/)